omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 2. Call `EthVault.deposit(depositTx)`
 3. Along with the transaction, send the amount of ETH specified in the deposit transaction.
 4. The ETHVault creates a deposit block, and submits it to the PlasmaFramework.
-5. The ETHVault emits the DepositCreated event.
+5. The ETHVault emits the `DepositCreated` event.
-6. The child chain receives the DepositCreated, and creates the corresponding UTXO.
+6. The child chain receives the `DepositCreated`, and creates the corresponding UTXO.
 7. The UTXO is spendable by the user after a certain number of blocks are submitted to the PlasmaFramework (specified in `deposit_finality_margin`).